Written by Evi Idoghor

 God is the source of our definition.
 He determines whether we are male or female, as evidenced by our chromosomes, DNA, and genitals, among other things - according to infinite His wisdom.
 (In the beginning, He created them male and female, Genesis 5:2)

 I liked Matt's final remark on the argument, when he said to them, “you want to appropriate womanhood and turn it into a costume that can be worn.”
 Woman isn't a costume that can be donned like a cloak and removed when convenient.
 Where do we draw the line if we decide to let lies stand in place of truth?

 Does putting on a pair of scrubs and a white coat and prancing around with a stethoscope around my neck qualify me as a medical doctor?
 I may look like one, walk like one, and quack like one.
 However, I will be denied access into a hospital to work on a patient if I do not have credentials or certification proving that I attended medical school, received a degree, completed my residency, employed at such and such a location, and have the right to be there.

 Truth should not mean one thing to person A and something completely different to person B - Truth must be always true in all circumstances.
-If it is fraudulent for me to claim to be a physician, attorney, dating Jeff Besos, and a variety of other things that I am not, it should be similarly dishonest for a man (or woman) who claims to be the other sex.
-This trans agenda, which is sweeping the Western world and progressively infiltrating our neck of the woods, is destructive to society, confusing to children, and harmful to the truth.
+If it is fraudulent for me to claim to be a physician, attorney, dating Jeff Besos, and a variety of other things that I am not, it should be similarly fraudulent for a man (or woman) who claims to be the opposite sex.

 What do you think of this article?
 Leave your thoughts in the comments section below.
 Also, remember to like, share, click the subscribe button at the top to subscribe, and never miss an update on Let’s Talk Nation Blog.